LightJkd/ClickTracker/README.md

 ClickTracker is a C++ program that records and replays mouse clicks.
 It allows users to save recorded clicks to a file and load them for replay.

+### Please, install msys64 or msys32 before use for correct operation of the program

 ## Features

 - Record mouse clicks with precise timings.